What should I Know Regarding Pregnancy, Nursing and Administering Anafranil to Children or the Elderly?

 If you are an adult over 60

 - management or monitoring precaution: Neuro/Psych-Anticholinergic effects may cause sedation, worsen cognitive impairment and increase fall risk.
 Cardiovascular-May cause orthostatic hypotension at higher doses.
+Endocrine-Increased risk for hyponatremia due to SIADH.
 Gastrointestinal-May cause or worsen pre-existing constipation.
 Genitourinary-Best avoided in patients with urinary retention from any cause.

 Giving Anafranil to a child under 12